TimothyYe/godns/README.md

 - `email` — Email or account name of the DNS provider.
 - `password` — Password of the DNS provider.
 - `login_token` — API token of the DNS provider.
-- `domains` — Domains list, with your sub domains.
+- `domains` — Domains list, with your subdomains.
 - `ip_urls` — A URL array for fetching one's public IPv4 address.
 - `ipv6_urls` — A URL array for fetching one's public IPv6 address.
 - `ip_type` — Switch deciding if IPv4 or IPv6 should be used (when [supported](#supported-dns-providers)).
 Available values: `IPv4` or `IPv6`.
 - `interval` — How often (in seconds) the public IP should be updated.
 - `socks5_proxy` — Socks5 proxy server.
 - `resolver` — Address of a public DNS server to use.
 For instance to use [Google's public DNS](https://developers.google.com/speed/public-dns/docs/using), you can set `8.8.8.8` when using GoDNS in IPv4 mode or `2001:4860:4860::8888` in IPv6 mode.
-- `skip_ssl_verify` - Skip verification of ssl certificates for https requests.
+- `skip_ssl_verify` - Skip verification of SSL certificates for https requests.

 ### Update root domain